 The tourism industry is a major contributor to employment, foreign exchange earnings, and tax revenues for developing countries.
 Hotels and tourism generate economic activity for small- and medium-sized businesses which supply goods and services both during construction and operations.
 IFC invests in hotels and tourism because of its strong development impact, particularly for low-income countries and fragile and conflict-affected countries.

-Since 1956, IFC has invested over $2.8 billion in 267 projects in 89 countries with more than half of these investments in frontier countries.
+Since 1956, IFC has invested over $2.8 billion in over 260 projects in 89 countries with more than half of these investments in frontier countries.

 IFC investments promote development of critical infrastructure in places where there is often a shortage of business class hotels for potential investors.
 They send a positive signal to other investors and mixed-use hotel, commercial and real estate complexes create venues for international conferences, and basic infrastructure like roads, power, and telecommunications in leisure destinations.